 Some anti-nuclear groups have criticised the way previous studies have been carried out.

-They point to a German study which suggested there could be a link.'No correlation'
+They point to a German study which suggested there could be a link.

 In this latest study, carried out using the same method as the German one, experts from the Childhood Cancer Research Group in Oxford looked at data on almost 10,000 children who were diagnosed with leukaemia or similar cancers in Britain between 1962 and 2007 when aged five or under.